openETCS/requirements/FolderOrganization.md

 The documents in progress should be found in Requirements/D2.x.
-After approval, the approved version is copied in the Reference subtree.
+After approval, the approved version is copied in the Releases subtree.
 In this reference subtree, the subfolders will follow this pattern:
-   * Reference :
+   * Releases :
       * D2.x : xxx
-         * 01-00
+         * 01.00.00
             * doc.tex
             * doc.pdf
             * doc.xxx
-            * Review Sheet D2.x 01-00.xls
+            * Review Sheet D2.x 01.00.00.xls
-         * V02/00
+         * 02.00.00
             * doc.tex
             * doc.pdf
             * doc.xxx
-            * Review Sheet D2.x 02-00.xls
+            * Review Sheet D2.x 02.00.00.xls